joseph-jja/EcmaScripts/README.md

 * run npm run build
 * build creates a work directory with babel preprocessed files
 * build creates js directory with webpack file
+* currently tests need to be written in common js :(
 * npm run tests runs all the tests
 * npm run clear removes work and js directories